-Proof of Lemma 1.
+PROOF OF LEMMA 1.
 The proof of Lemma 1 consists of two intermediate results.
-Lemma A provides a martingale representation for the agent's lifetime expected utility and Lemma B provides necessary and sufficient conditions for the path of expected payoffs such that full effort and truthful reporting is a best response for the agent.
+Lemma A provides a martingale representation for the agent's lifetime expected utility, and Lemma B provides necessary and sufficient conditions for the path of expected payoffs such that full effort and truthful reporting are a best response for the agent.